 Sally and I headed along the trail to the beach, bordered by preserve land that was fenced.
 Since 1990, this preserve land has been steadily restored from his prior heavy use from an abandoned sand mining site and a lot of off-road vehicle damage.

 This property was purchased by the Monterey Peninsula Regional Park District in 1988 to enhance and protect public access to the Monterey Bay seashore and restore native vegetation to the site for more natural habitat conditions.
 The District’s first act was to remove the old sand processing plant.
-Those foundations can still be seen jest before you reach the beach.
+Those foundations can still be seen just before you reach the beach.

 Sally and I followed the accessway to the beach, which was really an old sand mining roadway back in the day.